 - Lisl’s Stis (RNNs for Folk Music Generation): where a system is trained on 1180 tunes in ABC format from a collection published in 1778.

 - MusicComposer: Provides stochastic based music composition and machine learning codes.
 The system is trained on 8-measure fragments extracted from an online collection of classical MIDI music .

 - DopeLearning: DopeLearning uses RankSVM algorithm and a deep neural network model for retrieval.

 - Modeling/generating polyphonic music.
 The polyphonic are produced with the RNN-RBM where systems are trained on various collections of MIDI music.
-RNN-RBM is energy based model for density estimation of temporal sequences.
+RNN-RBM is an energy-based model for density estimation of temporal sequences.

 - GRUV: it uses the recurrent neural network for generating music.
 The project is based on Python language.

-- deepAutoController: it builds deep graphical models. it provides detail about code layer of a deep autoencoder.
-Based on these autoencoders, it creates a new sound using deep autoencoder.
+- deepAutoController: it builds deep graphical models. it provides detail about the code layer of a deep autoencoder.
+Based on these autoencoders, it creates a new sound using a deep autoencoder.

 - Irish folk music generation: the system trained itself on 23,962 tunes in ABC format from an online collection.

 - Synthesizing: digital audio with RNNs, in which a system is trained on digital music audio of the group Madeon.